Badara-Seydi/Badara-Seydi/README.md

 ---
 ### Hi people 👋

-I'm a Junior developer working on Javascript and i'm from Paris :fr:
+I'm a developer working on Javascript and i'm from Paris :fr:

+although I was coding on my own for 2 years,I decided to take courses in order to have the best possible practices

+I was studying in the O'Clock school for 6 months to consolidate my website development knowledge.

+Several projects during this training allowed me to have a more precise, clear and efficient code.

+since learning new languages or framework motivates me day by day

 You can see my work and projects on this page :hammer_and_wrench:

-I can develop on Javascript back and front with some tools.
+Let me know if you have questions.

 ---